About the Kent Charity Awards

 The aim of these awards is to showcase the hard work and perseverance that charities and voluntary groups undertake to make the lives of others better.
 There are currently no similar awards in Kent and these awards will be unique and become an important date in the third sector diaries.
 The Kent Charity Awards will be open to both small and large charities whether a branch of a national charity, a small community based charity or a voluntary group.

-This year we have launched two new awards – the Volunteer of the Year and the Trustee of the Year.
+Volunteer of the Year and the Trustee of the Year.
 These two awards recognise the difficulties faced by charities in raising funds and also the incredibly valuable contributions made by trustees, both are a vital asset to any charities and work tirelessly for their organisation.

 Trustee of the Year